phos-phophy/creed/README.md

 * **_Models_**:
   * TorchModel
   * AbstractModel
+  * AbstractWrapperModel

-And `ModelManager` class that are responsible for model training and scoring
+And `ModelManager` class that is responsible for model training and scoring

 ### Examples' features
 ```mermaid